 There are a number of wireless networks available around the campus.
 The network which you should use to connect laptops, tablets and phones is ‘eduroam’.

-The JANET eduroam service provides internet access not only at QMUL but in academic institutions across the UK and in 50 countries around the world with the same QMUL username and password.
-If you set your device up to connect here at QMUL it will often automatically connect you whenever you are in an area served by eduroam.
+The JANET eduroam service provides internet access not only at QMUL but in academic institutions across the UK and in many countries around the world with the same QMUL username and password.
+If you set your device up to connect here at QMUL it will automatically connect you whenever you are in an area served by eduroam.
 For information about eduroam, visit: www.eduroam.org

 Connecting to eduroam